 As a part of their weird scholarships program, VRG health activists, educators and professionals work together with individuals and businesses in order to inspire changes in schools, workplaces and communities.

-Physicians and registered dietitians help in developing publications related to nutrition, and answer media and member questions about vegan and vegetarian diets.
+Physicians and registered dietitians help in developing publications related to nutrition, and answer media and member questions.
 Learn about their goals and their scholarships on their website.

 3. The Kor Memorial Scholarship